moofik/laravel-resource-extensions/README.md

 ```

 <p>
-And then we want to use the Collection of this resources in the controller.
-By default, we are not able to do this, because our RepairRequestResource waits for custom second argument in the __construct method.
-To do this all we need is our collection to extends
+Imagine, we want to use the collection of this resource type in the controller.
+By default, we are not able to do this, because our RepairRequestResource waits for custom second argument in the __construct method, which RepairRequestResourceCollection knows nothing about.
+To pass that argument all we need is our resource collection class to extends

 ```php
 Moofik\LaravelResourceExtenstion\Extension\ExtendableResourceCollection